Academic Leaders

 What looks like a people problem is often a design problem—rooted in how roles, expectations, and decision-making structures are set up.

-While every institution is different, this work most often takes shape through a small set of well-defined containers designed to support both people and systems.
+While every institution is different, this work most often takes shape through a focused set of engagement formats designed to support both people and systems:

 A resource for leaders navigating difficult moments